ZainabJawadwala/file-sharing-platform/README.md

 Passwords are securely stored using **bcrypt** hashing instead of plain text.
 JWT tokens are signed using a secret key and include an expiration time for secure authentication.
 AWS credentials should always be stored in environment variables and never committed to the repository.

-## Conclusion

-This project demonstrates a simple and secure file-sharing system that combines JWT authentication with AWS S3 cloud storage.
-It provides secure user login, protected access using JWT tokens, and efficient file uploads through Amazon S3.